Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/README.md

 **NOTE:** the bootstrap script creates the dev, uat and prd workspaces.
 Depending on the Project name used in the `.env` file the names of the workspaces might differ.
 Make sure that the name created in the bootstrap is the same name referred in the variable groups.
 E.g: ws-fabric-cicd-dev

-**2 - Running the release pipeline in Azure DevOps**: to run the CD pipeline, create an Azure DevOps pipeline pointing to the azdo-fabric-cd-release.yml file located in the [devops](./devops/) directory.
+**2 - Running the release pipeline in Azure DevOps**: to run the CD pipeline, create an Azure DevOps pipeline and copy the content from the azdo-fabric-cd-release.yml file located in the [devops](./devops/) directory into the AzDO pipeline.

 Make sure that the token is valid for the run, otherwise the pipeline will fail.
 For more information refer to [Fabric Token](#passing-the-fabric-bearer-token).